bxie1/Mapping-Civic-Engagement/README.md

 3. If this is the first time launching the application, issue the following command to install dependancies ``` npm install ```
 <!--4.
 Make sure mongodb is running with the following command: ``` mongod ```-->
 <!--5.
 Insert the sample data with the following command: ``` mongoimport -d sse -c locations  data/sample-data/sample.json --jsonArray --drop ```-->
-4. In a config.js file, specify config.wpSite to be the WordPress site capable of handling API requests.
+4. **In a config.js file, specify config.wpSite to be the WordPress site capable of handling API requests.
+    Also specify, module.exports = config;

+config.listen = 8080;
 5. Once all dependancies have been installed launch the application with the following command ``` node index.js ```
 6. Open a browser and visit the following url: http://http://localhost:3000/